micropython/micropython/docs/design_guide.rst

 Use ``adafruit_register`` when possible
 --------------------------------------------------------------------------------
 `Register <https://github.com/adafruit/Adafruit_CircuitPython_Register>`_ is
-a foundational library that manages packing and unpacking data from device registers.
-When possible, use it for unpacking and packing registers.
-This ensures the packing code is shared amongst all registers.
+a foundational library that manages packing and unpacking data from I2C device registers.
+There is also `Register SPI <https://github.com/adafruit/Adafruit_CircuitPython_Register_SPI>`_ for SPI devices.
+When possible, use one of these libraries for unpacking and packing registers.
+This ensures the packing code is shared amongst all registers (even across drivers).
 Furthermore, it simplifies device definitions by making them declarative (only data.)

+Values with non-consecutive bits in a register or that represent FIFO endpoints may not map well to existing register classes.
+In unique cases like these, it is ok to read and write the register directly.

 *Do not* add all registers from a datasheet upfront.
 Instead, only add the ones necessary for the functionality the driver exposes.
 Adding them all will lead to